ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-newvm.hidden.md

 {: #vpc-bm-vmware-newvm-create-vlannic}
 {: step}

-Next you will create a new VLAN NIC in the subnet '192.168.0.0/24', which is allowed to 'float' between host (for enabling vMotion).
+Next you will create a new VLAN NIC in the subnet `192.168.0.0/24`, which is allowed to `float` between host (for enabling vMotion).

 1. Create a VLAN interface.